kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 #### Disadvantages:

-- UI settings are maintated in an `index.html` file in every single module repository
+- UI settings are maintated in an `index.html` file in every single module repository.
+- Starting on August 1st, 2023, new GitHub Enterprise Licenses will need to be acquired through Ariba Guided Buying.
+In other words, a license won’t be automatically assigned anymore when you login to https://github.tools.sap/ for the first time.
+If you already are a GitHub Enterprise user (either https://github.tools.sap/ or https://github.wdf.sap.corp/) – nothing.
+Existing licenses won’t be affected.
+But new hires, employees returning from a long leave, very sporadic users, etc., will need to (re)acquire the license through Ariba Guided Buying to be able to access https://github.tools.sap/.

 ### Jekyll